shavitush/bhoptimer/README.md

 ### RECOMPILE ALL YOUR PLUGINS THAT USE `#include <shavit>` OR STUFF WILL BREAK

+### CS:GO is dead.
+Support won't be removed and gamedata should:tm: still work but it isn't actively tested.

 [AlliedModders thread](https://forums.alliedmods.net/showthread.php?t=265456) // !!!
 OUTDATED !!!

 [Download](https://github.com/shavitush/bhoptimer/releases)